Updated October 29, 2023

 Introduction

-In the fast-paced world of football journalism, the reliability of sources is paramount.
+In the fast-paced space of football journalism, the reliability of sources is paramount.
 Fans, clubs, and stakeholders depend on accurate and timely information, creating a need for a system that ranks the trustworthiness of journalists.
 This is where the tier system comes into play.
 It serves as a guide for determining the credibility of news based on the reputation of the journalist providing it.

-This article delves into this tier system, offering insights into its workings and its impact on football journalism.
-We’ll explore examples of journalists from each tier, including David Ornstein, a Tier 1 journalist for Manchester United news, Mike McGrath, a Tier 2 journalist, and Chris Wheeler, a Tier 3 journalist.
-Let’s embark on this journey to better understand the tier system and the importance of reliable sources in football journalism.
+This article delves into this tier system, offering notes on its workings and its impact on football journalism.
+We'll explore examples of journalists from each tier, including David Ornstein, a Tier 1 journalist for Manchester United news, Mike McGrath, a Tier 2 journalist, and Chris Wheeler, a Tier 3 journalist.
+Let's embark on this journey to better understand the tier system and the importance of reliable sources in football journalism.

 II.
 Understanding the Tier System in Football Journalism